Skip to content

 Cigar size and compatible cigar case: Determining the size of a cigar

-Thus, a Corona cigar box should indicate, in addition to this denomination: 5⅝ x 42.
+So, a Corona cigar box should indicate, in addition to this denomination: 5⅝ x 42.

 In our example:

-Regarding the reading of the ring, in order to obtain its diameter, this requires a slightly more complex conversion...
+Regarding the reading of the ring, in order to obtain its diameter this requires a slightly more complex conversion...

 The diameter of the cigar therefore also has an impact on the cigar cutter to buy.

-Which cigar format to choose?
+Which cigar size should I choose?

 For a very short experience (15 min), Cigarillos will be the best choice.